Vidacelinda/Encryption-Textual-Data/README.md

 # Encryption Textual Data test in python

+### Symetric encrytion :

+For the implementation of symmetric and asymmetric encryption we decided to use cryptography which contains a scheme “Fernet” to help build the symmetrical implementation for the early demo of the project.
+The python Symmetric encryption code has three functions and a main routine for generating a key, encryption and decryption using the Fernet encryption scheme.
+The `generate_key()` function generates a Fernet key, prints it for reference, and writes it to a file named "file_key.text" for later use.
+The `encrypt_file(file)` function reads the key from the file, performs symmetric encryption on the specified file (in this case, 'excel_test_file.xlsx'), and saves the encrypted content to a new file with a name prefixed by "encrypted_".
+The `decrypt_file(file)` function reads the key from the file, uses the Fernet scheme for symmetric decryption on the specified encrypted file, and writes the decrypted content to a new file named 'decrypted_excel_test_file.xlsx'.
+The `main()` function serves as the entry point, prompting the user to generate a key and then demonstrate the encryption and decryption processes on the specified file.
+If the user chooses to generate a key, it is created and saved before proceeding with the encryption and decryption operations.

+input a file to be ecnrpterd by a key which creates a cipher text file whcih then will be decrypted by the same key which will produce the original file.
+Note the key is stored in a key file .

+### substitution encryption
 Character Set Definition:
 You define a character set chars, which includes space, punctuation, digits, and uppercase and lowercase letters.
 This character set represents all the characters that can appear in the input text.